-As mentioned in this report, the risks taken by the Company are extensively reinsured.
-Due to this, the Company's maximum exposure per motor claim from direct motor insurance policies commencing up to 30/06/2021, is capped at €500K, with the exception of losses due to terrorism, or to natural phenomena >€4m, which are excluded from the Company's reinsurance programme.
-For direct insurance policies commencing from 01/07/2021 onwards the maximum exposure per motor claim is capped at €1 million due to the termination of the quota share arrangement.
+The risks taken by the Company are extensively reinsured.
+Due to this, the Company's maximum exposure per motor claim from direct motor insurance policies commencing up to 30/06/2021, is capped at \in 500K, with the exception of losses due to terrorism, or to natural phenomena > \in 4m, which are excluded from the Company's reinsurance programme.
+For direct insurance policies underwritten in Greece commencing from 01/07/2021 onwards the maximum exposure per motor claim is capped at \in 1 million due to the termination of the quota share arrangement.